pasturm/SIMIONtuneR/README.md

 1. Adjust the `np` parameter in the configuration file.
 It defines the number of SIMION processes that will be run in parallel.
-Note that the number of processes which make sense to run is often limited by the available RAM rather by the number of cores.
+Note that the number of processes which make sense to run is often limited by the available RAM rather by the number of available cores.
 1. The script [load_remote_workers.R](https://github.com/pasturm/SIMIONtuneR/blob/master/tools/load_remote_workers.R)
 shows how additional SIMION instances can be used on remote computers (optional).
-1. SIMIONtuneR can then be run in parallel process mode with the ZeroMQ library using `run_SIMIONtuneR(..., zmq = TRUE)`.
+1. SIMIONtuneR can then be run in parallel processing mode using `run_SIMIONtuneR(..., zmq = TRUE)`.

+Note that if only relatively few ions are flown and if small potential arrays are used then `zmq = FALSE` might still be faster over all.

 ## Release notes
 See the [NEWS file](https://github.com/pasturm/SIMIONtuneR/blob/master/NEWS.md) for the latest release notes.